2020 Autumn Tour of Northern Japan

 Day 2: Tokyo

 After orientation with your guide, you begin your exploration of Tokyo.
-A vibrant city of soaring towers and sci-fi streetscapes, Japan’s capital is also steeped in great history and culture, making its mark as the seat of power in 1603 when the new shogun moved here.
-Our guide will focus on the back-streets of Tokyo neighbourhoods where you will find hidden gems which can only be discovered through walking.
+Our guide will focus on the back-streets of Tokyo neighbourhoods where you will find hidden gems through walking.
 In the morning, you will visit Tokyo's Marunouchi area in between the beautifully restored 100 year old Tokyo Station and Imperial Palace Plaza.

-After lunch, you will head to the glitzy shopping district of Ginza.
-We take a walking tour through Ginza’s backstreets, passing by tiny galleries, and traditional ware shops.
-You will see displays of exclusive food products at the basement food hall of a department store and then pass the venerable Kabuki-za Theatre, home to Tokyo’s popular kabuki performances.
+After lunch, you will head to the Japan's famous commercial district of Ginza.
+With huge contrast to the vast open spaces of Marunouchi, Ginza’s backstreets are packed with tiny galleries and traditional ware shops.
+You will see displays of exclusive food products at the basement food hall of a department store and pass the venerable Kabuki-za Theatre.

 Tonight our welcome dinner is held at a restaurant with great night views serving modern Japanese degustation cuisine.